 Don’t be afraid to ask questions – and more questions!
-At worst you’ll learn if a company’s not the right choice for you and at best you’ll learn something interesting or even encourage a tour operator to re-think their practices.
+At worst you’ll learn if a company’s not the right choice for you and at best you’ll learn something interesting about a company’s sustainability journey, or even encourage a tour operator to re-think their practices.

 At Terra Incognita, we have asked companies to respond to questions about conservation, local communities and education, listing their responses in full on our website.
 But if an answer isn’t satisfying to you, don’t be afraid to dig in and ask for more information.